tylerbutler/engineer/engineer/docs_source/settings.rst

     POST_TIMEZONE: 'America/Los_Angeles'

 All top-level Engineer settings are in all caps with underscores separating words.
-Themes and other addons may have their own specific settings that do not follow this convention.
+Themes or other plugins may have their own specific settings that do not follow this convention.
 A comprehensive list of all the settings is below, but in practice only a few of them are needed.